andre-ye/uni/docs/math/math-126/lecture.md

 - Polar coordinates operate on the same plane, we have the same two axes - just a different description for the very same points.
 - When you have a polar curve, try to graph out the relationship between $$r$$ and $$\theta$$.

+---

+## Week 7 Wednesday
+- Integrate over polar coordinates by substituting $$dx dy$$ with $$r dr d\theta$$.
+- You can find the area by integrating over $$z = 1$$ with the relevant bounds.
+- Sometimes, you have to break up the region into several angle regions to preserve local relationships.